mrgk21/RESTAPI-sample/README.md

 3. Posting data into the dataset
 4. Updating an existing data document
 5. Deleting a data document

+*Note:* An alternative way is to build the project on your local machine using docker images.
+You can download the images directly from [here](https://hub.docker.com/r/mrgk21/rest-api) or just download the `docker-compose.yaml` and run `docker compose up`

 ## System Architecture